Canton (1790 EIC ship): EIC voyage #3 (1796–1798)

-On 28 January 1797 the Indiamen had sailed through the Bali Strait in a squall and were off Java when they encountered six French frigates.
+On 28 January 1797, the Indiamen had sailed through the Bali Strait in a squall and were off Java when they encountered six French frigates.
 Farquharson proceeded to organize a bluff.
 To give the impression that the convoy consisted of the powerful ships of the line that the Indiamen resembled, Farquharson ordered his ships to advance in line of battle.
 The French retreated, convinced they were facing a superior force.
 Actually, the French outgunned the East Indiamen both in terms of the number of guns and the weight of shot per gun.

 The Indiamen sailed east and then up towards China.
-On 1 February the Fleet encountered a strong gale with violent squalls and rain that wrecked Ocean.
+On 1 February, the Fleet encountered a strong gale with violent squalls and rain that wrecked Ocean.
 Canton arrived at Whampoa on 9 April 1797.
-The other four survivors of the incident at the Bali Strait arrived that day or the day before.
+The other four surviving vessels of the incident at the Bali Strait arrived that day or the day before.